martaradzi/knowledgeEngineering/README.md

 For the course, we will create a knowledge intensive system concerning book recommendation system.

-FOR NOW: The recommendation system will ask the user basic questions about their backgroup (age, education level, etc.) and come up with 5 to 10 book the user has to rate based 1-5 scale.
+*FOR NOW*: The recommendation system will ask the user basic questions about their backgroup (age, education level, etc.) and come up with 5 to 10 book the user has to rate based 1-5 scale.
 The system then will recommend 5 more books to read based on the users answers.

 ---

 ## IDEAS/QUESTIONS: